felipeds/FasterActionMod/README.md

 * The mod loader will create a directory 'mods' at the root of your game directory; it will also add a first mod: AddModdedToVersionString.dll.
 Leave it; it will make sure your game appears as loaded in the main menu.

+* Download latest release from GitHub

-* Move the QuickWitted.dll file into this 'mods' directory.
+* Move the FasterActionMod.dll file into this 'mods' directory.

-* Move the QuickWittedConfig.xml file into your game root directory (that is, the directory that contains the "mods" folder).

-* Tweak the values in QuickWittedConfig.xml as you wish (they are a multiplier rate).

-* The next time you start the game, those values should be taken into account.

 ### How to use
 Install the mod and be happy